alexyuly/chil/README.md

 Proximity enforcement enables pure encapsulation.
 Since object relationships are defined at compile time and kept constant during runtime, Chil guarantees that all flow of data into and out of each object is self-evident in code.
 There are no more surprises for humans trying understand the flow of data, like, *How did object foo access the data of bar??*, or *How did object foo call a method on bar?!*.

+### 1.2 Module system

-### 1.2 Strong, flexible types
+### 1.3 Strong, flexible types

 Chil types can be used statically or dynamically, that is, at compile time or runtime.
 At compile time, types serve as strong, static validation of the flow of data in and out of objects, before runtime.
 At runtime, types serve as strong, *dynamic* validation of data flow based on potentially variable inputs.

 Chil types unify the concepts of *static type checking* and *conditional validation*, by replacing traditional conditionals like `if` and `while` with type objects that dynamically filter incoming data.
-The compiler automatically optimizes for unnecessary dynamic types, that is types which could be statically declared, by excluding them from the execution plan and emitting a warning to the console.
+The compiler automatically optimizes for unnecessary dynamic types, that is types which could (and probably should) be statically declared, by excluding them from the execution plan and emitting a warning to the console.

-#### 1.2.1 Basic types
+#### 1.3.1 Basic types

 Basic types are inherent to Chil and recognized by the compiler at any point in source code.

-##### 1.2.1.1 Literal type: `is`
+##### 1.3.1.1 Literal type: `is`

 The type which includes just a single literal value of any type, expressed as a key-value pair: